wdscultan/wdscultan.github.io/_pages/metaphysics.md

 author_profile: true
 ---

-These are my unpublished notes on physics, metaphysics or philosophy.
-They were written at different times, and honestly, some thoughts are neither rigorous nor mature, and I, currently, cannot even agree with all of them.
-However, these thoughts may contain 'some elements' of truth, so I believe they are still worth reading.

 * A Quantum Point of View: Science and Culture (in chinese) [download](http://wdscultan.github.io/files/Quantum2023.pdf)

 * From Nothing till Infinity (in chinese) [download](http://wdscultan.github.io/files/Infinity.pdf)